decentraland/adr/content/ADR-125-realm-modifiers-for-worlds-in-renderer.md

 	- A message of entering world should be added
 	- If a world is full (100 users), a warning message should appear (“The world you are trying to access is full.
 Please try again later”)
 	- Add an image url for the loading screen to the AboutResponse json
-	- If an image url exists, replace the current loading animation with the new image.
+	- If an image url exists, set it as background

 - **General World Modifiers**
 	- If user tries to go to an unexistent world, an empty world should be loaded